christophe-cerin/OnlineML_ESP32/Data-processing-with-Arduino-IDE-and-IOT/MQTT-PRINCIPLE.md

-## Tutorial on the MQTT protocol: description of the
+## Tutorial on the MQTT protocol : description of the
 technique with practical example of Mosquitto

 MQTT protocol is a Machine to Machine (M2M) protocol widely used in IoT